HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf201.md

 ## Script Application Updates

 New features and updates available for the Script Application include a new configuration task for use to configure Web Content Manager properties used to run Single Page Applications \(SPAs\) that use React or Angular.
 Improvements are added to support uploads of minified content for use in production SPAs.
-An out-of-the-box React profile, “Deferred with React,” is added for use with the Digital Experience 8.5 theme.
-See [Understanding the Portal 8.5 modularized theme](../../build_sites/create_sites/website_building_blocks/themes_profiles_skins/themeopt_defaultparts.md) for more information.
+An out-of-the-box React profile, “Deferred with React,” is added for use with the [Digital Experience 8.5 Theme](../../build_sites/themes_skins/usage/portal85_modularized_theme/themeopt_defaultparts.md).

-See the following Help Center topic for more information: [Script Application Improvements](../../extend_dx/script_application/build_app_with_script_application/script_app_improvements.md).
+See the Script Application Improvements topic for more information: [HCL Digital Experience 9.5](../../extend_dx/development_tools/script_application/usage/build_app_with_script_application/script_app_improvements.md).

 ## Enhancements to DXClient